Nguyễn Ngọc Thơ: Policies

 Thơ and the leading generals in the MRC also had a secret plan to end the communist insurgency, which called itself the National Liberation Front (NLF) and claimed to be independent of the communist government of North Vietnam.
-They claimed that most of them were first and foremost southern nationalists opposed to foreign military intervention and U.S. involvement and support of Diệm.
+They claimed that most of them were first and foremost southern nationalists opposed to foreign military intervention and US involvement and support of Diệm.
 The MRC and Thơ thought that an agreement to end the war within South Vietnam was possible.
 Thơ recalled in later years that his government's plan was to generate support among the Cao Đài, Hòa Hảo and ethnic Cambodian minorities, elements of which were in the NLF and bring them back into the mainstream fold out of the insurgency into a non-communist pro-West political system.
 He thought that it was possible to sideline the communists as he described them as "still having no dominance and only a minor position" within the NLF.
 According to Thơ, this plan was not a deal with the communists or the NLF as his group saw it as a political attempt to coax back non-communist dissidents and isolate those that were communists.